What Happens If I Am Injured in a Car Accident in Another State but Live in Pennsylvania?

 If you believe that the weather may have played a role in the accident, you should document the weather at the time the accident occurred.
 Additionally, if there were any witnesses that observed the accident and are willing to provide you with a statement regarding the car crash, you should request their contact information.

 Once you are finished at the scene of the accident, you should inform your insurance company immediately.
-To learn more about filing a lawsuit for a crash that occurred in another state, continue reading and speak with an experienced Philadelphia personal injury attorney.

 Filing a Lawsuit for a Car Crash in Another State